ngreatens/NanoporeITS/slurmit_usage.md

 source ~/.bashrc
 ```

-put all commands in shell script with command line inputs
+put all commands in shell script with command line inputs.

 e.g. a script spades-paired.sh